 No planks?
 No problem.
-The idea that you need to ski and snowboard in order to enjoy the mountains is a thing of the past.
-Grab your snow boots, warm layers and get ready for 360-degree vistas, wine tasting at 60,000 feet, Olympic legacies, and glass-bottomed gondola rides.
+The idea that you need to ski and snowboard to enjoy the mountains is a thing of the past.
+Grab your snow boots, warm layers, and get ready for 360-degree vistas, wine tasting at 60,000 feet, Olympic legacies and glass-bottomed gondola rides.
 Here’s a handy list to get you going on your mountain sightseeing for non-skiers experience in Whistler.

 The PEAK 2 PEAK 360 Experience ticket covers you for access to the entire gondola system.
 For sightseers, there are three gondolas you can ride; Whistler Village Gondola, Blackcomb Gondola and the PEAK 2 PEAK Gondola.
 It’s a 13.5-kilometre continuous lift system, forming an inverted triangle (check out the graphic below).

 If you’re a fan of statistics then take a look at our blog on how this engineering marvel came to be: Inspiring Mountain Innovations on a World Scale.

 Grab your sightseeing tickets in advance online (2+ days in advance) to save $5 per ticket, or pick them up from the Whistler Visitors Centre or Whistler Blackcomb Guest Relations.
 Always check the hours of operation before planning your visit.